Last major revision: June 2014

 (This is only general information, not financial advice.
 Please modify any suggestions according to your personal situation.
 If you do not fully understand this information, please seek professional advice.
 Stocknectar.Org receives no approval or payment for any of these suggestions.)

 A. Top tips for financial success.

-- How to be wealthy: live on half your income, invest the other half.
+- How to be wealthy: you are already wealthy if you can live on half your income, invest the other half.
 (For details see section D-1 below.)

 - How to invest shrewdly: invest in index ETFs, not individual stocks–and invest 20% in PHDG, a “hedging ETF” which often gains value whenever most indexes are losing value.
 (For a list of top-performing ETFs see Stocknectar.Org/ETF.)

 - How to hold money safely: do not trust so-called FDIC-insured bank accounts or CD’s.
 It is much safer to buy short-term US Treasury TIPS, which are “inflation protected” and also “backed by the full faith and credit of the US government.”